 Even when using the same data source, analytics tools report different metrics.
 This is almost always due to three factors:

 - Different Metric Definitions: This is the most common reason.
 Each platform defines its core metrics, such as 'user' or 'session', in its own way.
-For example, Google Analytics 4 begins when a user first engages with your site and continues until 30 minutes of inactivity or when campaign parameters change.
-Other tools might define a session differently, such as resetting it with every new visit or page load.
+For example, a session in Google Analytics 4 begins when a user first engages with your site and continues until 30 minutes of inactivity (campaign parameter changes do not start a new session by default in GA4).
+Other tools might define a session differently, such as resetting it with every new visit or page load (though this is uncommon today).

 - Different Data Collection Methods: Different analytics platforms use varying data collection methodologies — such as cookie-based tracking, event tagging, or server-side data capture — each of which processes information in unique ways.